Samaan95/Water-Resources-Mapping/README.md

 ### Water-Resources-Mapping
 Its a graduation project at Al-Quds University for Bachelor degree of computer science.
 It's about mapping the irrigation water and providing status information about the water resources, and how might it affects the crops production.
+The project is built by (PHP, HTML, Css, Jquery, bootstrap, Javascript, and Mysql).

 ### Instructions To Run:
 - To run the project, xampp is needed.